yairEO/Do-in/README.md

 task.start();

 // Rnu "task.pause()" to stop as any moment.
-Run "task.start()" to continue the task
+Run "task.play()" to continue the task

 ```